KirylKovaliov/resizer/readme.md

 By default, ImageResizer limits the output size of images to 3200x3200.
 This can be changed [by configuring (or removing) the SizeLimiting plugin](http://www.imageresizing.net/plugins/sizelimiting).

-#### 0-byte response with status 200 returned when DiskCache is enabled

-IIS 7+ gives you granular control over which IIS components can be installed.
-If the Static Content module is not installed, you will get empty responses for disk-cached content.

-If you have enabled asyncWrites, the first request per URL will succeed, but all subsequent operations will fail.

-You need at minimum the following IIS modules installed for correct operation:

-* Static Content
-* HTTP Errors
-* HTTP Redirection
-* URL Authorization
-* .NET Extensibility 4.5
-* ASP.NET 4.5

 <a name="everything_else"></a>